chrisgrieser/gitfred/README.md

   [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) to clone
   GitHub repo from the current browser tab. ([Note that Firefox is not supported.](https://www.alfredforum.com/topic/16748-how-to-do-x-in-firefox-from-alfred/))

-> [!NOTE]
-> To be as lightweight as possible, this workflow only requires a GitHub token
-> when needed, that is for accessing notifications.
-The GitHub cli `gh` is also
-> only needed when cloned repos should also automatically be forked.

 ## Installation
 This workflow requires Alfred 5.5.